zineos/aimet/Docs/overview/install/index.rst

 Building from source
 ====================

-For most users, installing the pre-built AIMET package via the pip package manager offers the best experience.
-However, if you want to use the latest code or contribute to AIMET, you need to build it from source.
-To build the latest AIMET code from the source, see :ref:`Build AIMET from source <build-from-source>`.
+For most users, the recommended way to install AIMET is by using the pre-built package available through the pip package manager, as it provides the most straightforward and reliable experience.

+However, if you prefer to work with the latest source code or plan to contribute to AIMET development, you’ll need to build it from source.
+To do so, follow the steps outlined for building the latest AIMET codebase manually, see :ref:`Build AIMET from source <build-from-source>`.

 .. |torch_whl_suffix| replace:: \-py38-none-any.whl
 .. |whl_suffix| replace:: \-cp310-cp310-manylinux_2_34_x86_64.whl